 Parent Plus Loan

-Parents of dependent students may borrow to assist their in meeting their educational costs by submitting a Parent PLUS loan form in Dynamic Forms.
+Parents of dependent students may borrow to assist their child in meeting educational costs by submitting a Parent PLUS loan form in Dynamic Forms.
 The Parent PLUS loan allows parents to borrow up to the full annual cost of attendance (COA) minus other financial aid received (scholarships, federal student loans, private loans etc.).

 The student must be enrolled for at least 6 credits.